ash2q/metaforward/README.md

 Keywords are located at 0x10000.
 Using a near call would require 2 bytes per entry.
 Using the lower ASCII map, that would be 128 possible entries, which could actually be easily reduced.
 128 * 2 = 512 bytes for the call table.

 All keywords possible are initialized to an "invalid keyword" error handler

+# Bare keywords

+These are the only keywords supported in the bootsector version of MetaForward

+* ` -- add new keyword (syntax `x1234 12345678 ; make keyword of x at address 1234, with code listed)
+* ~ -- create number function. (syntax ~1234 ; creates a new function, register it to slot 1234)
+* ; -- end function (place ret, do various compiler cleanup to prepare for next function)
+* , -- begin execution of program, by executing function 1
+* $ -- insert call to number function ($1234 ; calls function at slot 1234)
+* ' -- insert hex code into current function (syntax '909090 ; inserts 909090 into current function as hex code)
+* # -- no-op. functions as comment